smclab/openk9/js-packages/docs-website/docs/openk9-prerequisites.md

 where:

-* I expose the Kibana console as *kibana.demo.openk9.local*.
-In order to use this hostname you have to register it in my hosts file
+* expose the Kibana console as *kibana.demo.openk9.local*.
+In order to use this hostname you have to register it in your hosts file

-* I provide both http and https access(using the self-signed certificates produced by the cert-manager)
+* provide both http and https access(using the self-signed certificates produced by the cert-manager)

-* I use the headless service to get the IPs of the pods and allow Traefik to apply its load-balancing logics.
+* use the headless service to get the IPs of the pods and allow Traefik to apply its load-balancing logics.

-At this point, after updating the hosts file, if I open a browser on [http://kibana.demo.openk9.local](http://kibana.demo.openk9.local) you should access the console.
+At this point, after updating the hosts file, open a browser on [http://kibana.demo.openk9.local](http://kibana.demo.openk9.local).
+You should access the console.

 ## RabbitMQ v3.8